pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli instance references --help` subcommand
+The following defines the help output for the `pywbemcli instance references --help` command

 ::

     Usage: pywbemcli instance references [COMMAND-OPTIONS] INSTANCENAME

-      Get the instances referencing an instance.
+      List the instances referencing an instance.

       List the CIM (association) instances that reference the specified CIM instance, and display the returned instances, or instance paths if